ccnokes/react-toggle-display/README.md

 `show` - boolean

+`if` - boolean

-The two props are simply the inverse of each other.
+The two first props are simply the inverse of each other.
 Using both at the same time will result in canceling each other out.

 ## Install